Credit:

 With so many options for ordering meat online, it's important to know what exactly you're paying for.

-Since your meat will arrive frozen, you’ll have to factor in some thaw time before you can cook the meat you’ve ordered—make sure to have your delivery arrive one or two days before you plan on cooking it.
-If you typically cook for a large group or family, meat subscription services can also learn your favorite cuts and auto-ship them to you every month.
+Since your meat will arrive frozen, you’ll have to factor in some thaw time before you can cook the meat you’ve ordered.
+Make sure to have your delivery arrive one or two days before you plan on cooking it.
+If you typically cook for a large group or family, meat subscription services can help you learn your favorite cuts.

 How Much Do Meat Delivery Services Cost?